ttk2/Humbug/README.md

 - ench_gold_app_edible: Boolean, Allows players to eat Enchanted Golden Apples.
 If false, Enchanted Golden Apples are converted to normal Golden Apples
 - ench_gold_app_craftable: Boolean, Allows the Enchanted Golden Apple recipe to be used
 - wither_skull_drop_rate: Integer between -1 and 1000000, -1 is standard behavior.
 If a random number [0, 1000000) is less then this value, a wither skull drops.
 For example, 200000 is a 20% drop rate.
+- remove_mob_drops: List<Integer>, a list of item IDs to remove from the dropped items when mobs are killed.
+The in-game command can also accept Material names.

 Default configuration (biased for CivCraft):
 - debug: false